 Nick was accepted to the John F. Kennedy Center's prestigious "Betty Carter's Jazz Ahead" program in 2009.
 "Betty Carter" focuses on developing the compositional skills of participants through masterclasses and workshops.
 Its faculty boasts some of the most respected names in Jazz, such as Jason Moran, Ralph Peterson, and Mark Whitfield.

-The Blue Note selected the Nick Biello Quartet, featuring Kerong Chok, Cameron Kayne, and Manuel Weyand, to participate in their Thelonious Monk Emerging Artist Series in 2010.
+The Blue Note selected the Nick Biello Quartet to participate in their Thelonious Monk Emerging Artist Series in 2010.
 The series focused on young, upcoming talent in Jazz.
 The Quartet shared the stage with vibraphone legend Gary Burton.

 In 2014, Nick joined the Martin Schulte Quartet for a 2-week concert series in Seoul, Korea.
 Topping off the tour was a performance and masterclass for the German Consulate of Korea.

 Nick has been recorded on hundreds of albums, from his own original projects to his work as a sideman for other artists.
-His upcoming release, "Vagabond Soul," will be released in 2017 and features Phil Markowitz, John Benitez, Clarence Penn, Paul Jones, Andrew Renfroe, and Vincent Lionti.
-He continues to enjoy working with musicians from all corners of the musical map on the New York scene, such as Composers Concordance, The Highline Chamber Ensemble, and the SNAP Saxophone Quartet, co-led by fellow saxophonists Sam Dillon, Andrew Gould, and Paul Jones.
+His debut album, "Vagabond Soul," released in 2017 on the Truth Revolution Recording Collective, features Phil Markowitz, John Benitez, Clarence Penn, Paul Jones, Andrew Renfroe, and Vincent Lionti.

 In demand as a composer and arranger, Nicholas has written arrangements that have been performed by artists such as Stevie Wonder, Dave Koz, and Kelly Rowland.
 His work has been televised on networks such as ABC and ESPN, and heard in venues in Las Vegas, L.A., and New York City.
 He has worked with members of the famed Apollo Theater house band in music composition and production.